You’re not falling apart.

 That’s why this publication exists.

-Because the pause isn’t a dead zone between young and old.
-It’s the moment you stop running on old scripts.
+It is not a dead zone between young and old.
+It is the moment you stop running on old scripts.
 Overwork, people-pleasing, ignoring what your body actually needs.
 And you start building something that fits the woman you are now.

 We go into all of it here.

-What's actually happening in your body, named honestly and without catastrophizing.
+What's happening in your body at every stage of the Pause, named honestly and without catastrophizing.

 Strength training and movement as long-term investment, not punishment.